prime31/Nez/FAQs/Nez-Core.md

 To generate the sprite atlas and data file Nez needs to load the atlas use the following command:

-`mono SpriteAtlasPacker.exe -image:roots.png -map:roots.atlas -r -fps:7 path/to/root-dir`
+`mono SpriteAtlasPacker.exe -image:roots.png -map:roots.atlas path/to/root-dir`

 Copy the generated `roots.png` and `roots.atlas` files into your project's Content folder.
 Note that the .png and .atlas files must have the same name.
 Now we can load and use the atlas using the following code: